MI-DPLA/combine/docs/workflow.rst

 Workflows and Viewing Results
 *****************************

-This section will describe different parts of workflows for running Jobs, and viewing detailed results of Jobs and their Records.
+This section will describe different parts of workflows for running, viewing detailed results, and exporting Jobs and Records.

 Sub-sections include: